Set Up DigitalOcean Server Correctly for Binom Tracker

 Step 5: Contact Binom's Live Chat Support to Install Binom for You

-They will probably want to know your server/droplet’s IP address, username, password, the domain name (from
+They will probably want to know your DigitalOcean server/droplet's IP address, username, password, the domain name (from previous step), and what timezone you want the tracker to be in by default.

 After supplying them with that information they will install Binom for you usually within 1 hour and email you with the login information.